Imzafish/Rickroll_Spam/README.md

 # Rickroll_Spam
 Spams Rickrolls until your computer crashes.
-MUHAHAHHAA
+Don't run this except on old computers that are going to go to waste anyway.

 Please give the creator; Imzafish